Kamikaze-class destroyer (1922): Armament

 The Kamikaze-class ships were essentially the same design as the Nokaze sub-class of the previous Minekaze-class destroyers.
 The three twin 21 in torpedo tubes (one positioned in the well in front of the bridge and the other two located abaft the second stack) was unchanged; however, the launchers were now power-operated rather than manually operated.
 The main battery was also unchanged, with four Type 3 120 mm 45 caliber naval guns in single open mounts, exposed to the weather except for a small shield.
-For anti-aircraft protection, the 6,5 mm machine guns mounted on each side of the bridge were replaced by two single 7.7mm machine guns.
+For anti-aircraft protection, the 6.5mm machine guns mounted on each side of the bridge were replaced by two single 7.7mm machine guns.
 The final three vessels in the Kamikaze-class were also equipped with depth charges, with two Type 81 launchers deployed on the stern.

 Following the start of the Pacific War, the Kamikaze-class vessels were modified for enhanced anti-aircraft capability at the expense of speed and surface warfare performance.
 One of both of the aft guns and the aft torpedo launcher were replaced by Type 96 25-mm anti-aircraft guns, which were added in increasing numbers, and eventually totaled between 13 and 20 guns per vessel in a combination of single and twin mounts.
 These modifications increased the displacement on some vessels to 1,523 tons, which reduced their maximum speed down to 35 knots.

 Operational history

-The Kamikaze-class vessels all saw combat during the Pacific War, with Hayate having the distinction of being the first Japanese destroyer to be lost in combat during that conflict.
+The Kamikaze-class vessels all saw combat during the Pacific War, with Hayate having the somewhat-dubious distinction of being the first Japanese destroyer to be lost in combat during that conflict.
 She was sunk during the Battle of Wake Island in December 1941.
 By 1944 four Kamikaze-class vessels had been sunk by American submarines and a fifth was lost in an air raid on Truk.
 In 1945 a sixth ship was sunk by submarine action.
 Only Kamikaze and Harukaze survived the war, but Harukaze was in such poor condition when surrendered at Sasebo that she was soon scrapped.
 Kamikaze continued on as a repatriation ship after it was surrendered at Singapore, but grounded off Cape Omaezaki in June 1946 and was written off.